miraj0507/playsuper.club/README.md

    2. Write `python -m venv ~/env`.
 This will create a file `env` in your home directory.
    3. Write `source ~/env/bin/activate` to activate the environment.
 You will find `(env)` at the beginning of your commnad line.
 [To deactivate write `deactivate`]
    4. Now do `pip install django djangorestframework`.
+   5. Write `pip install psycopg2` to install the dbms software.

   ### To Start the Server